Miru Tights: Characters

 A 27-year-old homeroom teacher (for Ren's class) who is popular among the students.
 She is passionate about teaching and guiding her students, but can sometimes be overzealous.
 In episode 7, it is revealed that Yuiko has a hidden seductive side, as she seduces a male student with an implied footjob in an attempt to get him to focus on his studies.

 Media

 Anime

-Miru Tights was streamed on YouTube worldwide outside of Japan with English and Chinese subtitles.
+Miru Tights was produced by TRUSS, a limited liability partnership between anime studio Yokohama Animation Lab, anime planning and production company Arch and publisher Getsureisha.
+The anime was streamed on YouTube worldwide outside of Japan with English and Chinese subtitles.
 The ending theme is "True Days", with Haruka Tomatsu, Yōko Hikasa and Aya Suzaki each performing a version as their respective characters.
 A bonus episode is included with the series' Blu-ray, which was released on August 23, 2019.